Stuck7hrottle/Reddit-Mirror-2-Lemmy/README.md

 - ✅ Configurable sync intervals and comment filters
 - ✅ Support for `.env` hot reloads (e.g., SUB_MAP updates)

 ---

+## 📦 Requirements

+- Docker and Docker Compose
+- A Lemmy instance (self-hosted or federated)
+- Two Lemmy bot accounts (recommended):
+  - One for posts (e.g. `mirrorbot`)
+  - One for comments (e.g. `mirrorcomments`)
+- 2 Reddit accounts with Reddit API credentials (from [Reddit App Console](https://www.reddit.com/prefs/apps))
+  - One for Reddit to Lemmy - Choose script not web app when creating
+  - One for Lemmy to Reddit - Choose script not web app when creating
+---

 ### 📦 Installation